linkelly/linkelly/README.md

 - 🔭 I’m currently learning Three.js for VR Development.
 - 🌱 I'm interested in learning about the intersection between humans and technology, specifically learning how to utilize technology to interpret human emotions.
 - 📫 Feel free to reach out via klin79@ucsc.edu
-- - 🔭 I’m currently working on teaching a course.

 <!--
 **linkelly/linkelly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.